by Russ Lowthian

-Pedal along with family and friends at your own pace on this Star of the North adventure.
+Pedal along with family and friends at your own pace on this Bold North adventure.

-This is the first leg of America’s famous 3,000 mile bicycle trail system, using bike-friendly roads and multi-use pathways.
-Leading several MRT bike tours over the years and referencing
+This is the first leg of America’s famous 3,000-mile bicycle trail system, using bike-friendly roads and multi-use pathways.
+You may find some of my observations of interest by leading several MRT bike tours over the years and referencing

-The full Minnesota journey, from the Mississippi’s headwaters, near Park Rapids, to the Iowa border is roughly 620 miles.
-To keep the daily mileage comfortable for plenty of time visiting the river towns along the way, the following route descriptions are spread over nine days.
-Depending on how much time you can spend on any given bike vacation, this overview makes it easy to break it apart for multiple bike getaways.
+From the Mississippi’s headwaters near Park Rapids to the Iowa border, the full Minnesota section of the journey is roughly 620 miles.
+The following route descriptions are spread over nine days to keep the daily mileage comfortable for plenty of time visiting the river towns along the way.
+Depending on how much time you can spend on any bike vacation, this overview makes it easy to break it apart for multiple bike getaways.

-As you read the following, please visit the embedded links offering short video clips and maps of the Mississippi trail system.
-To get a better feel for what you will see and experience leaving Itasca State Park on the MRT, see the first video clip here.
-The information in this video and subsequent videos are made possible by: the MN DNR; the MN Historical Society; Explore Minnesota Tourism; and the National Park Service.
+Please visit the embedded links offering short video clips and maps of the Mississippi trail system as you read the following.
+See the first video clip here to get a better feel for what you will see and experience leaving Itasca State Park on the MRT.
+The information in this video and subsequent videos are made possible by the MN DNR, the MN Historical Society, Explore Minnesota Tourism, and the National Park Service.

 MRT – Day 1 from the Mississippi Headwaters to Bemidji